 Asparagus Family – Asparagaceae

-Ecology: Great Camas grows on both sides of the Cascades in meadows, prairies and hillsides where it is moist, at least in early spring.
+Ecology: Common Camas grows on both sides of the Cascades in moist meadows, coastal bluffs, grassy sagebrush flats, and even fairly heavily timbered hillsides in deep soil.

-- Great Camas has been moved from the Lily Family to the Asparagus Family.
+- Common Camas has been moved from the Lily Family to the Asparagus Family.
 See “APG Changes” page.